 Women Entrepreneurship Development Project

-The Entrepreneurship Development Centre (EDI) through Women Entrepreneurship Development Project (WEDP) is a landmark initiative, in Ethiopia and globally.
+The Entrepreneurship Development Institute (EDI) through Women Entrepreneurship Development Project (WEDP) is a landmark initiative, in Ethiopia and globally.
 As one of the first ever woman-entrepreneur focused line of credit operations, it has demonstrated to the world what a successful model for unlocking larger finance for growth-oriented women entrepreneurs can look like.

 WEDP’s results have been impressive.
 Nearly 20,000 entrpereneurs have accessed WEDP loans and business training.
 Firms that have participated in WEDP have grown profits by 40.7% and employment by 54.3% over two years.
 WEDP has received numerous awards and accolades and is serving as a model to inform governments in other countries – in Indonesia, Mexico, Kenya, and Turkey, to name a few.
 The World Bank Group is exploring how it can work with governments around the world to ‘replicate’ the successful WEDP Ethiopia mode in other countries and regions.